allenfromu/Multi-Paxos-UDP/README.md

 ##Supports and further improvement.
 This is project can't be done without the support of my supervisors and advisors, <a href="http://www.cs.utah.edu/~ganesh/" target="_blank">Ganesh Gopalakrishnan</a> and Mohammed S. Al-Mahfoudh.
-<br>.
-Thanks to the great advice from Dr. <a href="http://rstutsman.github.io">Ryan Stutsman </a>
+Also, Thanks to the great advice from Dr. <a href="http://rstutsman.github.io">Ryan Stutsman </a>
-I am still working on it to make this project bettter, and I like to hear any advice to help make it better.
+<br>I am still working on it to make this project bettter, and I like to hear any advice to help make it better.
 Your advice is invaluable for me, please email me at allenzhaofromu@gmail.com if you think any aspect of the project can be made better.